Let’s go on a super science day out…I wonder what we’ll see?

 Sedgwick Museum of Earth Sciences, Cambridge, Cambridgeshire

-Sedgwick Museum of Earth Science has famous roots, with it’s most famous student being Charles Darwin and therefore there is an exhibit dedicated to his work.
-There is also loads to learn about fossils, gemstones, minerals, marine reptiles and so much more!
+Sedgwick Museum of Earth Science is the oldest of the University of Cambridge museums and has famous roots- their most famous student was Charles Darwin and there is an exhibit dedicated to his work!
+There is also loads to learn about fossils, gemstones, minerals, marine reptiles and so much more.
 Find out more.

 Horniman Museum and Gardens, Forest Hill, London

 This museum has been open since Victorian times when Frederick John Horniman first opened his house and extraordinary collection of objects to visitors.
 Since then, the collection has grown tenfold and includes internationally important collections of anthropology and musical instruments, as well as an acclaimed aquarium, a Butterfly House and natural history collection.
-Colour: The Rainbow Revealed is an award-winning exhibition exploring the endless ways in which colour shapes our world.
-Be dazzled by how colours are made and perceived, discover how animals use colour to attract and hide, and look into how different colours mean many different things for people across the planet.
+Every Saturday morning the Horniman’s Farmers’ Market takes place in the museum gardens, so you can pick-up your weekly essentials direct from independent and local producers!
 Find out more.

 Magna Science Adventure Centre, Rotherham, South Yorkshire

-The Science Adventure Centre is a hands-on experience, packed with interactive exhibits and fascinating displays.
-The museum has over 100 exhibits to inspire and entertain children whilst they learn about the four elements: air, water, earth and fire.
-This summer explore SCI-TEK, the outdoor adventure centre a cool off in the mist, jets and spray of AQUA-TEK, the water splash park!
+Set in the former Templeborough steelworks, The Science Adventure Centre is a hands-on experience, packed with interactive exhibits and fascinating displays.
+The museum has over 100 exhibits to inspire and entertain children whilst they learn about the four elements: air, water, earth and fire, the ‘elements’ needed for making steel.
 Find out more.

 We The Curious, Bristol, Somerset